How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Introduction

 A key cognitive parameter in agent-based and mathematical models of collective behavior is memory: the ability of an agent to recall and use past interactions when making decisions.
 However, the relationship between memory length and cooperative behavior presents deeply contradictory findings in the literature.
-Some studies demonstrate that longer memory enhances cooperation through improved recognition of past behavior and the stabilization of reciprocal strategies~\cite{Hauert1997,Li2014}, while others show that excessive memory is harmful, trapping agents in reputation-based punishment cycles that prevent forgiveness~\cite{Horvath2012} or introducing information-quality trade-offs that undermine coordination~\cite{AlonsoSanz2009}.
-Intermediate memory lengths have been argued to optimize cooperation~\cite{Luo2016}, and context-dependent effects have also been reported~\cite{Qin2008}.
+Several studies indicate that memory supports cooperation: reciprocal strategies sustain cooperation across a range of memory sizes~\cite{Hauert1997}, longer-memory strategies are more evolutionarily stable and can promote cooperation even in harsh dilemmas~\cite{Li2014,Stewart2016,Hilbe2017}, and information about the past suppresses invasions by defectors, including in spatially structured populations~\cite{Danku2019,AlonsoSanz2009}.
+Others, however, report that longer memory can be detrimental, trapping agents in punishment cycles that prevent forgiveness, or that its effect is non-monotonic, peaking at an intermediate length~\cite{Horvath2012,Luo2016,Ma2021}.
+Still other work finds the sign of the effect to depend on the temptation to defect, the type of dilemma, and the population structure~\cite{Qin2008,Wang2014,Murase2023}.
 No unified explanation for these contradictions has emerged.

 A critical limitation shared by these prior studies is that the relationship between memory and behavior is predefined: agents use memory according to fixed rules or equations, leaving no room for flexible, context-dependent interpretation.
 LLM-based agents offer a qualitatively different approach.
 Because LLMs process memory as natural language and reason about it within the game-theoretical context, how memory is interpreted and translated into behavior can emerge bottom-up from the agent's internal model, rather than being specified top-down by the modeler.
-LLMs differ substantially in their training objectives, alignment strategies, architectures, and pretraining data.
-Commercial models optimized for safety and general user interaction (e.g., Gemini~2.0~Flash) undergo extensive reinforcement learning from human feedback, instilling risk-averse and cautious dispositions.
-Open-weight models intended primarily for developers (e.g., Gemma~3:4b) typically carry lighter alignment footprints and respond more directly to explicit objectives stated in prompts.
-While alignment is one plausible source of these differences, other model-specific factors, such as architecture, scale, and pretraining corpus, may also contribute.
-These differences collectively suggest that the same interaction history may be interpreted in qualitatively different ways depending on the LLM, leading to opposite collective outcomes despite identical model parameters and game settings.
+This raises the possibility that a history's effect on cooperation is not fixed, but depends on the internal disposition of the interpreting model.